eddyerburgh/data-structures-in-practice/content/posts/intrusive-linked-lists.md

 ### Tracking processes

-In Posix, a process is an executing instance of a program.
+In POSIX, a process is an executing instance of a program.
 One of the kernel's key responsibilities is to create processes and schedule them so that each process runs for an appropriate amount of time.

 Internally, Linux refers to processes as **tasks**.
-A task is represented with a `task_struct` structure.
+As tasks are created, they are added to a **task list**.
+This list can be used when Linux needs to iterate over every single task, for example when sending a signal to each process.

-A `task_struct` includes a `list_head` member named `tasks` which is a list of all existing tasks (known as the task list):
+Linux represents tasks as a `tast_struct`.
+A `task_struct` includes a `list_head` member named `tasks` to link between tasks:

 ```c
 struct task_struct {